How to Name a Nonprofit

 - Secure the name.

-Can two foundations have the same name?
+Can two nonprofits have the same name?

 No. Most states do not allow nonprofit organizations to have the same name.
 The naming regulations that apply to for-profit companies apply to nonprofits as well.
 Run your proposed name by your Secretary of State's website and be sure to check the United States Patent and Trademark Office.